Becoming an Official Colorado Main Street

 Determine where the local program will reside; develop a steering committee or board of directors; identify a champion/point of contact; review program manual and sample memorandum of understanding.

-Contact Colorado Main Street staff for the manual and sample MOU, as well as with any questions.
+Contact Colorado Main Street staff for a sample MOU or for any questions.

 Host Open House